digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 compliant with the present specification must handle, in ascending order.
 The optional preview version is marked with the tag *(preview)* while the development version is marked with the tag *(development)*.
-Conventionally development version is call 1.dev.
+Conventionally development version is called 1.dev.
 The list comes with a brief description of the changes, and some links to help unfamiliar readers learn about the features involved in the change.
 One can refer also to the `Serialization` section which is particularly